RandomNinjaAtk/docker-amd/README.md

 ## Parameters

 Container images are configured using parameters passed at runtime (such as those above).
 These parameters are separated by a colon and indicate `<external>:<internal>` respectively.
 For example, `-p 8080:80` would expose port `80` from inside the container to be accessible from the host's IP on port `8080` outside the container.
+See the [wiki](https://github.com/RandomNinjaAtk/docker-amd/wiki) to understand how it works.

 | Parameter | Function |
 | --- | --- |